oma3dao/app-registry-evm-solidity/README.md

 OMA3 standards (such as specifications and schemas) will always remain open and are governed by [OMA3's IPR Policy](https://www.oma3.org/intellectual-property-rights-policy).

-## **Architecture Overview**
+## **OMATrust Architecture Overview**

+This overview is for convenience.
+The source of truth for OMATrust architecture is the [official specifiction](https://github.com/oma3dao/omatrust-docs/blob/main/specification/omatrust-specification.md).

-The OMA3 system consists of two main components working together:
+The OMA3 system consists of two main smart contracts working together:

 ### OMA3AppRegistry - Application Registration & NFT Management
-An ERC721 contract where each token represents a unique (DID, major version) combination.
-See the OMATrust specification for details.
+An ERC721 contract that holds valuable metadata on an application where each app token represents a unique (DID, major version) combination.
+This design enables:

+- **Discoverbility**: Makes OMATrust the decentralized app store for the open and machine-drive internet.
+- **Semantic Versioning**: Full semver support (major.minor.patch) with controlled upgrade paths
+- **ERC721 Compatibility**: Standard NFT interfaces for marketplace integration and ownership management
+- **Efficient Queries**: Optimized storage layout for fast lookups by status, owner, and keywords

 ### OMA3ResolverWithStore - OMATrust DID Ownership & Data Integrity System
-A resolver contract that provides the foundation for decentralized identity and trust management.
+A resolver contract that provides the foundation for decentralized identity and trust management:

+- **DID Ownership Resolution**: Authoritative determination of who controls a DID
+- **Data Hash Attestation**: Cryptographic proof of data integrity for app manifests
+- **Issuer Authorization**: Allowlist of trusted attestation providers
+- **EIP-712 Delegated Operations**: Secure off-chain signature-based attestations
+- **Maturation Windows**: 48-hour maturation period for ownership changes to prevent attacks
+- **Future-Proof Interfaces**: Stable interfaces designed for long-term compatibility with future hub systems

+There is also an optional **OMA3AppMetadata** contract that gives app developers the option to store metadata onchain that is typically stored offchain.

+### Attestations

+OMATrust leverages existing cross-chain attestation services to provide the trust layer, which is the raison d'etre for OMATrust.

+## **🔒 App Registration Model: Attestation-First vs Permissionless**

+To maintain trust in the ecosystem, developers must obtain DID ownership attestations before registering applications in the registry.
+This ensures only legitimate DID controllers can mint applications for their identities.
+OMA3 offers an automated system for obtaining these attestations, but developers SHOULD attain manual third party attestations (e.g.- from their auditor) to increase trust in their apps (the whole purpose of OMATrust).

+### Registration Workflow
+1. Developer obtains DID ownership and dataURL attestations from authorized Issuer(s).
+An Issuer is a third party that issues attestations (or in the DID world, "Verifiable Credentials").
+2. Resolver validates DID ownership before application minting.
+3. Registry verifies dataHash, creates a hash of the DID, and mints ERC721 token for the (didHash, major version) combination.
+4. Ongoing dataUrl integrity is validated through resolver's attestation system.

+### DID Ownership Details
+- **Decentralized Identifiers (DIDs)**: Globally unique identifiers that are the primary identity mechanism of OMATrust.
+DIDs are standardized by the [W3C](https://www.w3.org/TR/did-1.1/)
+- **Ownership Attestations**: Cryptographic proofs linking DIDs to controlling wallet addresses (e.g.- the wallet minting the application)
+- **Authorized Issuers**: Allowlisted entities that can create valid ownership attestations
+- **Maturation Period**: 48-hour delay for ownership changes to prevent malicious takeovers

+## **Highlighted Concepts**

+Again, see the [OMATrust Specification](https://github.com/oma3dao/omatrust-docs/blob/main/specification/omatrust-specification.md) for "the truth".

-### OMA3AppMetadata - Optional App Registry DataURL Storage
+### Registry Functionality
-A contract that OMA3AppRegistry can use to store the dataUrl JSON object onchain.
+- **Interfaces**: Supports 1. applications used by humans, 2.
+APIs used by machines (incuding MCP Servers and A2A agents), and 3. smart contracts.
+An application can support more than one interface
+- **Status Management**: Applications can be active, deprecated, or replaced
+- **Traits Tagging**: Hash-based keyword system for discoverability.
+Certain traits reveal important information on an application, such as the API protocol supported (MCP, A2A, GraphQL, etc.)
+- **Off-chain Data**: dataUrl + dataHash for integrity verification by OMATrust clients
+- **Optional Metadata Storage**: dataUrl JSON objects can be stored onchain

+### Security Features
+- **DID Ownership Validation**: Ensures only legitimate DID controllers can register applications
+- **Data Integrity Verification**: Cryptographic proof of application manifest authenticity
+- **Authorized Issuer Network**: Decentralized trust through multiple authorized attestation providers
+- **Attack Prevention**: Maturation windows and replay protection prevent malicious ownership changes
+- **EIP-712 Compliance**: Industry-standard signature verification for off-chain operations

+### Versioning Control

+- **DID (Decentralized Identifier)**: Immutable unique identifier for an application (e.g.- web domain or CAIP-10 address)
+- **Major Versions**: New major versions require minting a new NFT (new tokenID)
+- **Minor Versions**: New minor version increments are required for certain revisions of application metadata
+- **Patch Versions**: All changes must at least increment the patch version

+These security and versioning features bring centralized app store and ecommerce trust to the open and machine-driven internet.

-#### Permanent Interfaces for Future Compatibility
+### Permanent Interfaces for Future Compatibility

 The resolver implements stable interfaces designed for long-term compatibility:

 - **`IOMA3Resolver`**: Core resolution functions (`currentOwner`, `isDataHashValid`)
 - **`IOMA3DidOwnershipAttestationStore`**: DID ownership management with EIP-712 support
 - **`IOMA3DataUrlAttestationStore`**: Data integrity attestation management

-These interfaces ensure smooth migration to future hub systems that may store both on-chain and off-chain attestations.
+These interfaces ensure smooth migration to future hub systems (see below) that may store both on-chain and off-chain attestations.

-## **Smart Contract Functions**
+## Smart Contract API

 ### Write Functions